Cairo Montenotte: Alpine ski

 Sci Club Cairese, founded in 1977, organizes activities at a pre-competitive level and freeride for the younger members, and activities at a agonistic level for older people.
 The club, together with the Coordinamento Sci Club Valbormida, adheres to FISI (Federazione Italiana Sport Invernali) in the Ligurian Committee and participates in the Ligurian Cup.

 In normal snowmaking conditions, the activities take place at the Mondolè Ski area in the municipalities of Frabosa Sottana and Frabosa Soprana.
 The Cairo Ski Club always attends Cairo Medievale event.

 Trekking

-The Subsection Valbormida of the Club Alpino Italiano (C.A.I.) is based in Cairo Montenotte, more precisely in Porta Soprana, it was founded in 1962 and it is part of Savona's povincial section of C.A.I.
+The Subsection Valbormida of the Club Alpino Italiano (C.A.I.) is based in Cairo Montenotte, more precisely in Porta Soprana, it was founded in 1962 and it is part of Savona's provincial section of C.A.I.

 It is considered a free national association that organizes guided mountaineering excursions for mountain enthusiasts.